ostracod/tractor-old/README.md

 When using `REQUIRE` or `FOREIGN` statement modifiers, `<definition>` must be one of the following statement types: `VAR`, `COMP`, `FIXED`, `STRUCT`, `UNION`, `FUNC_TYPE`, or `FUNC`.

-* In the case of a variable statement, the variable type may conform to `~concreteT`, and the variable cannot have an initialization value.
+* In the case of a `VAR`, `COMP`, or `FIXED` statement, the variable cannot have an initialization value.
-* In the case of a struct or union statement, the field types may conform to `~concreteT`.
+* In the case of a `VAR` or `FIXED` statement, the variable type may conform to `~concreteT`.
-* In the case of a function type statement, the argument and return types may conform to `~concreteT`.
+* In the case of a `FUNC` statement, the body cannot define runtime behavior of the function.
-* In the case of a function statement, the argument and return types may conform to `~concreteT`, and the body cannot define runtime behavior of the function.
+* In the case of a non-inline `FUNC` statement, the argument and return types may conform to `~concreteT`.

 **Inline statement modifiers:**